OICR/softeng-blog/_posts/kevin_hartmann/2018-03-19-Drops-of-Jupyter.md

 We keep our local customizations and web content separate from the base JupyterHub Docker images, and we use environment variables to pass in changes to our configuration files.

 We launch everything with *docker-compose*, build everything with *ansible*, and runa simple shell script that to set up all our Docker networks, volumes, and images.
 Thanks to ansible, we can tear down our entire virtual machine, and rebuild it from scratch, all with a single *ansible-playbook* command.

-For more information on the technologies mentioned in this blog post, see the links section below.

 So, now you, too, know how to spin up a a JupyterHub service on a Cloud Computing cluster!
 Aren't you glad you read this post?